filipolszewski/prioritized-her/README.md

 - Hindsight Experience Replay with 'future' and 'final' modes
 - PER as an optional mode (in progress)
 - Success rate evaluation and success rate plotting
-- Generating plots that average given N success rate plots and have interquartile range too (see plot_gen directory)
+- Generating plots that average given N success rate plots with std_dev intervals (see plot_gen directory)
 - **Proper refactor of the code (in progress)**

 ### Running the code